vulnerable-apps/brokencrystals-demo/README.md

 ### Fork this repo

-1. Press the ‘fork’ button to make a copy of this repo in your own GH account
+1. Press the ‘fork’ button to make a copy of this repo in your own GitHub account

 ### Get a Bright API key

 1. Register for a free account at Bright’s [**signup**](https://app.neuralegion.com/signup) page
-2. Optional: Skip the quickstart wizard and go directly to [**User API key creation**](https://app.neuralegion.com/profile)
+2. Skip the quickstart wizard and go directly to [**User API key creation**](https://app.neuralegion.com/profile)
-3. Create a Bright API key ([**check out our doc on how to create a user key**](https://docs.brightsec.com/docs/manage-your-personal-account#manage-your-personal-api-keys-authentication-tokens))
+3. Create a Bright API key ([**check out our docs on how to create a user key**](https://docs.brightsec.com/docs/manage-your-personal-account#manage-your-personal-api-keys-authentication-tokens))
 4. Save the Bright API key
     1. For this demo, we recommend using your Github repository secrets feature to store the key, accessible via the `Settings > Security > Secrets > Actions` configuration.
 We use the ENV variable called `BRIGHT_TOKEN` in our examples
     2. If you don’t use that option, make sure you save the key in a secure location.
 You will need to access it later on in the project but will not be able to view it again.